 Anyway, here’s the deal:

-The Study Penguin Newsletter is just $14 per month, and shipping is free no matter what country you live in.
+The Study Penguin Newsletter is just $14 per month.
+That’s it.

 Fact is, this newsletter is not for everyone.